 Hops are used for making beer.
 The flowers contain a yellow resin which is used to flavour the beer.
 Different varieties offer different tastes and a brewer will blend them to get a distinctive flavour in the beer.
 Normally the flowers would be dried and made into pellets, to be stored and used when needed.
 But this year our hops are heading straight to Queenstown’s Altitude Brewing, who plan to make a special green-hop brew.
 Time is of the essence: the flowers must arrive fresh.
 There is a very short window of opportunity when making this sort of beer.

-Our aim is to support our local micro-breweries by providing them with naturally produced, locally grown hops.
+We aim to support our local micro-breweries by providing them with naturally produced, locally grown hops.
 Minimal food miles and maximum goodness.
 Sounds perfect to me.
-Cheers!